ashimmin/Final-Project/debug-log.md

 11/18/15

+9:35am

 "avrdude: stk500_recv(): programmer is not responding" "avrdude: stk500_getsync() attempt 10 of 10: not in sync: resp=0x00"

 Code is failing to upload to the arduino.
 I expected it to upload with no problem but something seems to be in the way.
 I'm working with an Arduino mini so I assume that the problem lies with it not hooking up properly with the breadboard- as they are now one piece.
+-Solved problem by specifying that the arduino is a micro, not a standard.

+10:59am
+Arduino finished uploading but the lights on the board won't turn on.
+Looking at the board I think I haven't specified the LED's to the right pins.
+Looking at the board, my LED's turned on after I switched them around.
+The power was connected to ground!!! !